Child Passenger Safety (cont.)

 - Infant car bed: The infant car bed is designed to hold an infant on a continuous flat surface with the infant's head resting toward the center of the vehicle.
 The car bed accommodates infants weighing less than 5.5 pounds - these babies are too small for most rear-facing infant car seats.

-- Rear-facing infant car seat: This restraint positions an infant to face opposite the direction the vehicle is moving.
+- Rear-facing infant car seat and convertible car seats: This restraint positions an infant to face opposite the direction the vehicle is moving.
 It gives the infant's head, neck, and body the support needed in the event of a crash or sudden stop.
 This restraint accommodates infants up to 20 pounds, 19-26 in. long, and up to 1 year old.
+Children need to be rear facing until the age of two, and thus may need to transition to a convertible car seat for weights up to 40 pounds.

 - Some infant seats come in two parts.
 The base stays securely in the vehicle, and the seat snaps in and out.